Sveta2732/Svetlana-Portfolio/README.md

 **Role:** Data Scientist & Backend Engineer

 ML API detecting toxic messages and suggesting safer alternatives.
 Integrated multiple **pre-trained models** and Gemini API.
 Backend logs all requests to AWS database.
 Includes live Gradio demo and integration into the anti-cyberbullying website.

+**Value:** Showcases **practical application of ML models for real-world problems**, integration of models through APIs (Data Engineering), and logging of request analytics in a database, highlighting the ability to build end-to-end ML pipelines and analytical solutions.

 [View ml-cyberbullying-detector-api on GitHub](https://github.com/Sveta2732/Svetlana-Portfolio/tree/main/ml-cyberbullying-detector-api)